Cubs vs. Rockies Player Props Betting Odds

-Cody Bellinger and Ryan McMahon are two of the players with prop bets available when the Chicago Cubs and the Colorado Rockies meet at Coors Field on Monday (first pitch at 8:40 PM ET).
+Player props can be found for Cody Bellinger and Ryan McMahon, among others, when the Chicago Cubs visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.

 Bet on this matchup or its props with BetMGM!